paaliaq/tradingdmp/README.md

-# tradingdmg
+# tradingdmp

-This repo defines classes for data, models and policies (dmg).
+This repo defines classes for data, models and policies (dmp).
 These classes are all meant to be used by our trading applications.

 ## Project Organization